-Feb 2018 update - KW appears to have started up with a new owner - but a the time of writing there is no real clue as to what products will be actually be offered.
-The single web page just entices people to sign up.
+Jan 2019 update - Although KW started up with a new owner over a year ago, there is no information as to what products will be actually be offered.
+The single web page just entices people to sign up - very odd.
 Click here to go the web page

-Late in 2015 the nostalgia bug bit again after talking to quite a few chums who had connections with KW Electronics (Dartford UK) or who owned the kit.
-Although my Drake collection had grown I realised that I had neglected KW for nearly 40 years after I sold my KW2000A in 1979 .
+Although my Drake collection had grown in the early 2000s I realised that I had neglected KW after I sold my KW2000A in 1979 - time to start collecting !.
 The Company had a special place in my teenage Ham years as my very good friend Paul G4BXT (now sadly SK) lived 100yds from the Works.
 On some Saturdays in 1971/2 the two teenage hams would go into the showroom to look at the shiny new KW2000B's, KW Atlantas and the separates.
 The guys were very good to us youngsters and let us play with the demo gear.
 I Currently live 1 mile away from the old Vanguard Works - THERE CANT BE MANY HAMS ACROSS THE WORLD WHO USE GEAR THAT WAS MADE 1 MILE FROM THEIR HOUSE !

 KW started life in January 1956, when Roland (Rowley) Shears - G8KW and Ken Ellis - G5KW, began importing Geloso VFO's from Italy and making antennas, dummy loads and accessories for the UK ham market in Rowley's house.
 This rare ID Plate shows Rowley's house address, its on a TVI filter to notch out UK VHF TV CH1 on 45MHz.
 Part of my collection and it dates from the late 50's.
 We drive past this house every week and doff our caps to the late Mr Shears.